 2. Alcoholics Anonymous (AA).

-My personal journey into finding my own answers included going to some AA meetings and I quickly learned that there were some aspects of it I simply couldn't buy into.
+My personal journey to finding my own answers included going to some AA meetings, and I quickly learned that there were some aspects of it I simply couldn't buy into.
+The irrationality of alcoholics anonymous became clear to me almost immediately.

 I get it - if you are unemployed or time rich / cash poor it makes a lot of sense.
 The time commitment can be huge - AA's own recommendation is to attend 90 meetings in 90 days, and there is an unspoken commitment to attending for the rest of your life.
 However, save for an expectation of some donations, the cash investment is minimal.

 Addiction is generally a lonely old business.
-If you feel isolated and alone, having a peer group who are in the same boat can be a complete game-changer.
+If you feel isolated and alone, having a peer group who are in the same boat can be a complete game-changer, which is a huge reason why AA does work so well.
 I love Johann Hari's incredible TED talk on how the opposite of addiction is connection - check it out below:

 The 12-step process provides a roadmap and a sense of direction - especially in the early days.
 While the 12-step process has been broadly unchanged for nearly 100 years, and certainly modern understanding of psychology has moved on, it still has helped a great many people.

-Alcoholics Anonymous work the acceptance muscle very hard indeed.
-There is no point doing anything unless you accept there is a problem.
-You will find a lot of talk about 'rock bottom' being the start point from which the journey of recovery begins.
+Alcoholics Anonymous works the acceptance muscle very hard indeed.
+There is no point in doing anything unless you accept there is a problem.
+You will find a lot of talk about 'rock bottom' being the starting point from which the journey of recovery begins.

-It goes without saying that in any self-directed group of individuals, there will be huge variances in people's experiences.
-Allegations of bullying, mysogyny and predatory behaviour are thankfully rare, but in any group of individuals, you risk the occasional bad apple.
+It goes without saying that in any self-directed group of individuals, there will be huge variances in people's experiences, which is a major reason why AA doesn’t work.
+Allegations of bullying, misogyny and predatory behaviour are thankfully rare, but in any group of individuals, you risk the occasional bad apple.

 Affirmations are powerful things.
 What you tell yourself repeatedly becomes your reality.